Karin-Wang/study_note/LeetCode/Longest Univalue Path.md

 My initial intuition is pre-order but found it's impossible, cuz in that case we can only record the longest path either in the left tree or right tree, but cannot combine them together in a good way.

 The correct idea is to do it in DFS traverse.
-Similar to `Diameter of Binary Tree`.
+Similar to [Diameter of Binary Tree](https://github.com/XinyueWang94/study_note/blob/master/LeetCode/Diameter%20of%20Binary%20Tree.md).
 The point is to keep track of the `longest` as well as record the local longest path under each subroot.

 To record the `longest`, we use :